Fields Corner Municipal Building: Description and history

 The former Fields Corner Municipal Building stands near the commercial center of Fields Corner.
-Its setting at the northwest corner of Adams and Arcadia Streets is just north of the angled intersection of Adams Street with Dorchester Avenue, the area's principal junction.
-The building is 2-1/2 stories in height, built out of red brick with limestone trim.
+Its setting at the northwest corner of Adams and Arcadia Streets is just north of the angled intersection of Adams Street with Dorchester Avenue, which is the area's principal junction.
+The building is 2-1/2 stories tall and built out of red brick with limestone trim.
 It has an H-shaped layout and High Victorian Gothic styling.
 The front-facing end gables are parapeted, and there are three similarly styled gable dormers in the central section.
 Ground-floor windows are set in pointed openings with shouldered stone headers, while those on the second floor are set in rectangular openings.

 The building was designed by George A. Clough and built sometime between 1874 and 1885.
 It was intended as a replacement for a police station located on Hancock Street, and the new police station occupied one wing, with jail cells in the basement.
 The other wing was first used to establish the city's first branch library.
 Later use by the city included a district court.